embrace-io/embrace-docs/content/unity/integration/configure-embrace-android.md

 After creating or finding these template files in your project, make the following changes:

-1. In `baseProjectTemplate.gradle`, add the swazzler classpath.
+1. In `baseProjectTemplate.gradle`, add the swazzler as a dependency.
     ```
     allprojects {
         buildscript {